 Rapid Transformational Therapy® is a revolutionary method created by Marisa Peer.
 Marisa’s approach combines neuroscience, psychotherapy, hypnotherapy, Neuro-Linguistic Programming and cognitive behavioral therapy to address the roots of our problems.
-It is endorsed by the National and International Council of Psychotherapists, International Association of Complementary Therapists, plus the International Institute of Complementary Therapies.
+It is accredited by the National and International Council of Psychotherapists, International Association of Complementary Therapists, plus the International Institute of Complementary Therapies.

 RTT® is a combination of therapeutic techniques that engage with your subconscious mind.
 It will tap into your subconscious erroneous beliefs and awaken the healing potential that lies within you.
 The method helps you bypass your conscious mind and address the roots of your problem in a safe, accepting environment.
 You will easily let go of your debilitating beliefs and fears—and rewire your mind with RTT®.

 We recommend Rapid Transformational Therapy® ‘Find A Specialist Therapist’ service.
 It connects you to a specialist, personally trained by Marisa Peer to the highest standards.
 These specialists have proven expertise, outstanding levels of client satisfaction, and exceptional skills in applying the RTT® methodology.

 An RTT® therapist can help you quickly and permanently get rid of your fear of abandonment.